DevHashira/DevHashira/README.md

 # Hey 👋, I'm Paul Estrella

-🎯 **Mobile App Developer | Flutter + FastAPI | AI-Enhanced Solutions**
+🎯 **Mobile App Developer | React Native + FastAPI | AI-Enhanced Solutions**
-💡 I create mobile-first experiences that blend intuitive UX with AI integration — especially in projects that support emotional well-being and smart automation.
+💡 I build mobile-first experiences that combine intuitive UX, emotional health features, and AI-powered personalization.
-🚀 My core stack combines **Flutter** for cross-platform UI, **FastAPI** for scalable backends, and **Python** for intelligent system behavior.
+🚀 My current stack focuses on **React Native** for cross-platform development, **FastAPI** for backend APIs, and **Python** for intelligent systems.

 ---

 ## 📚 Currently Focusing On

-- 📱 Flutter for cross-platform mobile development
+- 📱 React Native with Expo for mobile-first app development
+- ⚛️ TypeScript for scalable and maintainable components
-- ⚙️ FastAPI for backend APIs connected to mobile apps
+- ⚙️ FastAPI for AI-enhanced backend services
-- 🔐 Firebase for authentication and push notifications
+- 🔐 Firebase for authentication and real-time features
-- 🤖 Python for AI integration (OpenAI, ML models)
+- 🤖 Python for building chatbots, emotional tracking, and OpenAI integration
 - 🧠 Improving my English for global remote opportunities

 ---

 ## 💼 About Me

-I specialize in **mobile development powered by backend APIs and AI**.
+I'm a self-taught mobile developer passionate about building apps that truly improve people’s lives.
-My mission is to develop meaningful applications that improve real lives — particularly in the field of emotional health, habit tracking, and automation.
+My mission is to create meaningful tools that promote **emotional wellness**, support **daily habits**, and connect with users through **AI-enhanced experiences**.

-As a self-taught developer with a background in emotional tech, I bring purpose and precision to every app I build.
+I specialize in React Native mobile development, combining it with robust Python backends using FastAPI — ideal for remote-first startups and wellness-focused platforms.

 ---